Moving to Lima, Peru

 We asked people in Lima if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of cultural norms when visiting Lima.
 It is considered rude to point with your finger, so it is best to gesture with your whole hand.
 It is also important to dress modestly, as shorts and tank tops are generally not considered appropriate attire.
 Additionally, it is important to be respectful of religious sites and to avoid taking photographs without permission.
-Finally, it is important to be aware of the local customs and to be respectful of the people and their culture," commented one expat who made the move to Lima.
+Finally, it is important to be aware of the local customs and to be respectful of the people and their culture," said one expat in Lima.

 Why do people move to Lima?